Nodrex/AutoVersionInc/README.md

 # AutoVersionInc
-Create and test git pre hook comands
+Create and test git hook commands

 Ok so this repo is created to test git hooks and create custom code for some manipulations on with java